-When it comes to sex and using flower, are there strains that specifically heighten arousal?
+When it comes to the best weed for sex, are there strains that specifically heighten arousal?
 Or, when it comes to sex, is all weed created equal?
 Is there such a thing as a "viagra strain" to kickstart your sex life?

 Your sexual journey is personal, intimate, and determined by how the plant's chemical makeup of terpenes and cannabinoids react with your individual endocannabinoid system, as well as how you react with your surroundings.
 So, we spoke to some of the experts behind the canna-sexual uprising that's rocking the weed world and bedrooms alike.

-While there's no single strain that's guaranteed to get you off, here are a few of their favorites and recommendations.
+While no single strain is guaranteed to get you off, here are a few of their favorites and recommendations.